AbramsGroup/HTPolyNet/_sources/example-tutorials/1-polymethylstyrene/run.rst.txt

 Dragging files
 --------------

 Files associated with prebond dragging begin with ``1``.
 However, because no bond-designate length exceeded 0.5 nm, no dragging is triggered.
-So the build proceeds to topology update.
+So the build proceeds to the topology update.

 Topology update files
 ---------------------